i-RIC/gui_user_manual/source/02/03_basic_operations.rst

 Selecting an operation target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Left click on the item to select data to be edited.
-The menu enables
+Left click on the item to select which item to edit.
+When the
-operations that are possible under the configuration of items selected
+selection status changed, the menu items available to the selected
-in [Object Browser].
+item is shown in the menu bar.

 Switching between "show" and "hide"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~